 - Check the DML option in the Operations section

-- Select the Include objects option and choose tables that need to be audited from the Choose object pop-up dialog
+- Select the Include objects option and choose the tables that need to be audited

 - Confirm the changes by selecting the Apply option

-For testing purposes, we’ll insert a new row to the Customers table:
+For testing purposes, we’ll insert a new row to the PersonCreditCard table: